ikhlo/ikhlo/README.md

 - 💼 I am currently working on COVID-19 cell images as a Deep Learning Engineer at [Institut Pasteur][pasteur].
 - 🌱 Specialized in Image analysis and classification with Deep Learning and Recommendation systems.
-- ⭐ Hobbies: Mangas, Fighting sports, Self-development and Competition addict 💪.
+- ⭐ Hobbies: Mangas, Sports, Self-development and Competition addict 💪.

 ### Contact me: